Adrienne Aiken Morgan, PhD

 Welcome to my website!
 As a clinical geropsychologist, my professional and research interests lie at the intersection of four broad areas of inquiry: sociocultural experience (e.g., race & ethnicity, education); cognition; aging; and health/health disparities.
 My research has two primary objectives: 1) To examine how individual differences in social and health factors influence cognitive aging among African Americans across the lifespan; and 2) To develop and implement behavioral health interventions to reduce dementia risk among African American communities.

-Currently, I am an assistant professor of clinical psychology in the Department of Psychology at North Carolina A&T State University.
+Currently, I am an assistant professor in the Department of Psychiatry at the University of North Carolina at Chapel Hill.
+Most recently, I was an assistant professor in the Department of Psychology at North Carolina A&T State University.
 I hold an appointment as a visiting research fellow in the Center on Health and Society at the Social Science Research Institute at Duke University.
 I am also a senior fellow in the Duke University Center for the Study of Aging and Human Development.

 Licensed Psychologist and Health Services Provider (HSP-P) (2014-present; State of North Carolina)